covcom/303CEM/01 Linux/README.md

 - TTY: Teletypewriter.
 A process that allows user interaction.
 - TIME: How much CPU time the process has been running.
 - CMD: The name of the command that launched the process (we are using the **bash** shell)

-### 6.1 Test Your Knowledge

-network file systems, mounts.

-connecting using SSH